WeegeeNumbuh1/FlightGazer/README.md

 > sudo tmux attach -d -t FlightGazer # press 'Ctrl+B' then 'd' to close
 > # or
 > journalctl -u flightgazer # use arrow keys to navigate, press 'q' to exit
+> # or
+> tail -n 50 /path/to/FlightGazer/FlightGazer-log.log # read the log output
 > ```
 ### ⚙️ Interactive Mode
 However, the script and python file are also designed to run interactively in a console.
 If you run the following command manually: